Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Embeddings and vector stores (e.g., ChromaDB).

-- Generating grounded answers with citations.
+- Providing grounded answers with citations.

 Testing, Debugging, and Evaluation

-- Unit-style testing for nodes and execution paths.
+- Unit-style tests for nodes and paths.

-- Tracing and observability techniques.
+- Tracing and observability.

-- Quality assurance: assessing factuality, safety, and determinism.
+- Quality checks: factuality, safety, and determinism.

 Packaging and Deployment Fundamentals

-- Environment configuration and dependency management.
+- Environment setup and dependency management.

-- Hosting graphs via APIs.
+- Serving graphs behind APIs.

-- Workflow versioning and rolling updates.
+- Versioning workflows and implementing rolling updates.

 Summary and Next Steps